Corp vs LLC, which is right for you?

 Here are the cliffnotes on the differences between a Corp contractors license and an LLC contractors license.

 The main difference is the bonding and insurance requirements.

-I'm often asked what's the difference between corp vs llc.
-All license entity types, with the exception of an LLC license, require only a $15,000 license surety bond.
-You don't need to have general liability insurance, but it is highly recommended and a good business practice.
+I'm often asked what's the difference between corporation contractors license and an LLC contractors license.
+All license entity types, with the exception of an LLC license, require only the $15,000 license surety bond.
+You don't need to have general liability insurance for a sole owner/partnership/corporation license, but it is highly recommended and a good business practice.

 The 15k bond and the general liability policy are easy to get and are very affordable.
-The 100k bond is a little harder to get and not as affordable.
-Especially for a new start up business that doesn't have the financials to qualify for this bond.
+The 100k bond is still easy to get but is not as affordable.
+Prices range between $1250 to $5000 a year.

 Other than the bonding and insurance requirements, you may want click here to read about the differences between the two entity types.

-So that's it in a nut shell, corp vs llc.
+So that's it in a nut shell, corp vs llc from the licensing perspective.